-Scott Thuman is the anchor of Good Morning Washington and ABC7 News at noon - but he doesn’t just “read” the news.
-Prior to taking his seat at the anchor desk, he was (and still cherishes the role) the Emmy-award winning Senior Political Reporter - covering the White House and Capitol Hill for ABC7 News and News Channel 8.
+Scott Thuman is the Emmy-award winning, Senior Political Reporter covering the White House and Capitol Hill for ABC7 News and News Channel 8.

 He is the only local television broadcaster to land exclusive and successive interviews with President Obama during the 2012 campaign.

-Over the years he’s filed reports from Iraq, Cuba, Haiti, Europe and across the United States.
+Aside from politics, over the years he’s filed reports from Iraq, Cuba, Haiti and Europe on the wars on terror.